Ten years ago, Plum Organics began with a mission to inspire a lifetime of healthy eating by delivering nutrient-dense food to babies across America.

 Collaboration also is the hallmark of the work being done at UB around social innovation.
 The School of Management and School of Social Work have launched an initiative together to bring entrepreneurial and socially minded students together with faculty from both schools to learn from one another, broaden their skill sets and perspectives, and help mission-driven organizations.

-So far, the partnership has yielded the sold-out Leading Innovation in the Social Sector conference (see story), a series of workshops and a co-taught class (see sidebar), and the Social Impact Fellows, an eight-week internship program offered in partnership with the Blackstone LaunchPad at UB (see sidebar).
+So far, the partnership has yielded the sold-out Leading Innovation in the Social Sector conference (see "Going for good"), a series of workshops and a co-taught class (see "No boundaries, countless ideas"), and the Social Impact Fellows, an eight-week internship program offered in partnership with the Blackstone LaunchPad at UB (see "A summer of impact").

 “I hope our students gain an appreciation for what the other discipline brings — because we need their diverse backgrounds,” says Nancy Smyth, dean of the School of Social Work.
 “For social innovation to be effective, we must understand complex social systems, form solid relationships, set goals and measure our outcomes, and think entrepreneurially.
 I hope these opportunities change the way our students see the world and approach the issues we face.”